 - 1/2 tsp salt + more to taste

 Meanwhile, make the ground beef in a large saucepan.
-Heat to medium high heat, add a tbsp of oil and garlic once hot.
+Heat to medium high heat, add a tbsp of oil.
 Cook the beef stirring frequently until no longer pink.
 Set aside.